It’s tax time and many homeowners receive large tax refund checks. Here’s some advice I’ve put together for you on different ways to use that money.

+I welcome Comments for all my blog entries but they must be approved.
 I will be happy to review and approve all legitimate comments provided by readers of tcurranmortgage.com.
 I do not permit unfettered access to comments for obvious reasons: mortgage spammers and their ilk.

 If you wish to Comment on any entry, please do so and I will quickly review and approve.